srid/srid/content/Projects/Ema/Composability and generic routes in Ema 0.8.md

   |]
 ```

-Now, `BlogPost_Post "foo"` maps to `/blog/foo.html` (note the distinction between `/blog` and `/post` prefix).
+Now, `BlogPost_Post "foo"` maps to `/blog/foo.html`; note the distinction between `/blog` and `/post` prefix.
+You can also drop the prefix entirely by using `WithSubRoutes [FileRoute "index.html", Slug]`.
+Ema provides `FileRoute` and `FolderRoute`, but nothing should you stop from writing your own representation types; the only requirement is that they have an isomorphic generic representation.

 ### Validity checks

 If your route prism is unlawful, Ema will check this at runtime.
 This is useful when you want to derive `IsRoute` manually.
-On the other hand, it is impossible to create unlawful prisms when using generic deriving.
+On the other hand, it is impossible to create unlawful prisms when using only generic deriving (without a custom `WithSubRoutes` encoding).

 ## Composability

-Another key feature of Ema 0.8 is that multiple Ema apps can be combined to produce a new top-level site.
-[Emanote](https://emanote.srid.ca/), a note-publishing system, is an Ema app.
+Another key feature of Ema 0.8 is that multiple Ema apps can be combined to produce a new top-level site. [[Emanote]], a note-publishing system, is an Ema app.
 Say, you want to create a personal website using Ema, but want to delegate publishing of your notes to Emanote.
 You can combine both your Ema app and the Emanote managed site into a single site, by definining a top-level route like this:

 ```haskell
 import Emanote.Route.SiteRoute.Type qualified as Emanote